Background on Immunity

-To address the pain aspect, the baby friendly versions of the vaccine were developed whereby pain management concepts were incorporated into the vaccines, to reduce trauma to the baby.
-Unfortunately, these are mostly availed by the private health institutions at an extra cost.
-Nonetheless, most parents and care givers opt for this version of vaccines for the comfort of the children.
+To address the pain aspect, the baby-friendly versions of the vaccine were developed whereby pain management concepts were incorporated into the vaccines, to reduce trauma to the baby.
+Unfortunately, these are mostly availed by private health institutions at an extra cost.
+Nonetheless, most parents and caregivers opt for this version of vaccines for the comfort of the children.

 Note that some facilities develop immunization schedules on specific days of the week for convenience and to avoid logistical challenges.

 Baby Friendly Vaccine Benefits on our Insurance Products